 The beautiful Ittiwan Oak is located in Great Oak Park in Daniel Island Park.
 In 2015, this majestic oak was named the South Carolina Heritage Tree!
-Click on the link below to read more about this honor and its significance to our community.

 The following article was written by DIHS Board Member and Co-Founder Michael Dahlman and published in the Daniel Island News on November 9, 2011.

 Native American Indians have lived on Daniel Island for at least 4,000 years.
 Archeologists from Brockington and Associates, a cultural resource consulting company who has been working on the Island for the past 17 years, have recovered Native American clay pottery pieces from dozens of sites they have investigated.
 Many of these artifacts date to a period called the Ceramic Late Archaic Era, which covers the timeframe of 2500 to 1000 BC.
 Native Americans did not live along the coast year round until the 16th century, and most of the sites identified are consistent with limited occupation.
 In the fall and throughout the winter, the tribes moved inland, returning to the coast in the spring.
 The sites are close to the rivers that surround Daniel Island, or along creeks and marsh that would allow access by small canoe.